 Bryan Griffin is a lawyer, writer, and specialist in American foreign policy in the Middle East.
 Born in Florida, Bryan received a Masters of International Affairs with a specialty in the Middle East from Columbia University in New York City.
 He holds a Juris Doctorate, Masters of Management, and Bachelors in Classical History and Political Science from the University of Florida.
 On November 15th, 2013 Bryan was sworn in as an attorney by United States Supreme Court Justice Clarence Thomas at the Supreme Court.
 From 2010-2013 Bryan held the elected office of Soil and Water Supervisor of Alachua County.
 At Columbia, Bryan was named the Editor in Chief of the Journal of International Affairs.
 As a lawyer, Bryan has experience in both civil and criminal work, including a trial in front of the Chief Judge of the Southern District of New York, the nation’s oldest federal legal venue.
 Bryan is the author of the widely popular book The Encyclopedia of Militant Islam, published in 2015.
 Bryan has been named a senior fellow at the London Center for Policy Research.

-Shian Knuth grew up in the southeast where she graduated summa cum laude from the University of Florida.
-She holds a Bachelor's degree in History with a focus on Jewish studies and civil rights.
-Shian previously worked in marketing and public relations at a Fashion PR firm in New York City.
-She also developed a large online following as a prominent fashion blogger.
+Shian Knuth grew up in the southeast where she graduated Summa Cum Laude from the University of Florida.
+She holds a Bachelor's degree in History with a focus on Jewish Studies and Civil Rights.
+Shian previously worked in Marketing and Public Relations at a Fashion PR firm in New York City.
+She also developed a large online following as a fashion blogger, serving as press and media for several New York Fashion Week fashion shows.
 She co-founded her own marketing firm, working with clients all over the globe.
-Shian has experience with advertising, social media marketing, influencer marketing, and copywriting.
+She met her husband at the first Maccabee Academy, and both she and her husband are proud to work for organizations that support Israel.
+They passionately work to educate about and defend Israel every day.

 Ariel Barrett is a cultural anthropologist hailing from from Missoula, Montana.
 She graduated with honors from the University of Montana, was designated a University Scholar and completed her undergraduate studies through the Davidson Honors College in Cultural Anthropology.
 Ariel received her Master of Arts degree in Applied Cultural Anthropology from the University of Montana where she focused her research on women's rights in the Middle East and the the practice of honor related violence and honor killing among Muslim immigrant communities in western countries.